-Tips for Acquiring Parts: Strategies that help the Bottom Line · 7 months ago by TechNation Magazine
+Tips for Acquiring Parts: Strategies that help the Bottom Line · a year ago by TechNation Magazine

 Luckily, there are resources for determining the right part, finding it, and maintaining costs.
 Many providers exist who offer ways to cut costs in light of shrinking health care budgets.
 Many of these businesses can also offer insights into trends, the supply chain and the growth of the parts market.
 The OEMs are also aware of the changes wrought by an evolving health care environment that seeks efficiencies from every participant.

 The theme of budgets, and more accurately, tightened budgets, seems to find its way into every story about health care and HTM departments.
 It has become an unavoidable fact of life that weighs on every decision.
 It is a symptom of changes made to modern day health care, pitting the smooth operation of important medical devices against the challenges the C-suite faces from CMS and other considerations.